StefanTodoran/milkyway-js/README.md

 This folder contains the uncompiled HTML files of the project, marked by the `.mhtml` file extension.
 These files can contain component indicators, and will be "compiled" by having these indicators replaced with the appropriate component code.

 `src`<br>
-Last but not least, the src folder contains all TypeScript files for the project.
+Last but not least, the src folder contains all TypeScript files for the project and the CSS file.

 ## Making Changes